thidinhxm/kingofsound-user/README.md

 ## 5. Usage

-* Workflow
-    Our website's workflow is:
+* Our website's workflow
     - Users do not need to login to add products to the cart, only need to login at checkout.
     - When a user logs in, the products in the old cart will be moved to the user's cart.
     - If the user doesn't have an account before, the user need to register and the system will send a mail to verify your account
     - User will select some products to add to cart and pay.
 If the user has a voucher, enter the voucher code and the bill will be discounted
     - Then, wait to receive the merchandise and evaluate.

 * Setup environment variable
     - In `.env`, fill in the `<input>` placeholders.
     - `CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, `CLOUDINARY_API_SECRET` are API keys, that can be obtained by registering at https://cloudinary.com/